ohsu-comp-bio/funnel-plugins/README.md

 In this setup, the Plugin handles all user authentication, with the Server having no "knowledge" or record of user credentials/tokens (e.g. [`example-users.csv`](./authorizer/example-users.csv)).

-TODO:
-- Add steps/docs for writing additional custom plugins to integrate with Funnel...
-- Add sequence diagram of Server/Plugin interactions

 # Quick Start ⚡

 ## 1. Start the Server